 In 2004 the first Christian Men’s Job Corps site opened in San Angelo, Texas to address similar needs of men.

 CWJC of Madison County, Alabama, Inc., began officially in 1998, when four local women attended the first national training in Birmingham sponsored by the WMU of the Southern Baptist Convention.
 Many people from this county were involved in opening our local site, which started with one class serving nine students in September of 1998.
 CWJC of Madison County, Alabama, Inc., has been in continuous operation since that time, and since adding a men’s program, has changed its name to Christian Job Corps (CJC) of Madison County, Alabama, Inc.

-From its beginning, CWJC of Madison County has operated as a “Church and Community Model”, incorporating Christian churches from throughout the county as well as community organizations and facilities.
-We are supported by a number of churches as well as health, educational, government, and business organizations throughout the county.
-Our four school-type sites are made possible by support from many individuals and groups throughout Madison County.
-CWJC is dependent on and grateful for volunteers from these support groups.
+From its beginning, CJC of Madison County has operated as a church and community model, incorporating Christian churches from throughout the county as well as community organizations and facilities.
+We are supported by a number of churches, as well as health, educational, government, and business organizations throughout the county.
+Our program is made possible by support from many individuals and groups throughout Madison County.
+CJC is dependent on and grateful for volunteers from these support groups.
 We hope to grow and expand our ministry and our legacy for years to come and always welcome new support in the form of donors, mentors, and community partners.
 We would love for you or your organization to become a part of our story!